emmett-framework/emmett/docs/dal/operations.md

 Event.all().select(limitby=(25, 50))
 ```

-with the starting offset and the ending.
+with the starting offset and the ending one.
 This line of code will produce the same result of using `paginate=(2, 25)`.

 ### Aggregation